Bennett Cerf: Characterizations

 S. J. Perelman's 1945 feuilleton "No Dearth of Mirth, Fill Out the Coupon", describes Perelman's fictionalized encounter with a jokebook publisher named Barnaby Chirp.
 Perelman's 1962 play The Beauty Part features the caricature Emmett Stagg of the book-publishing empire Charnel House, who was based on Cerf and played on Broadway by William LeMessena.
 He was similarly portrayed as publisher Bennett Blake on The Patty Duke Show in the 1964 episode "Auld Lang Syne".
 In 2006, Peter Bogdanovich portrayed Cerf in the film Infamous.

 Personal life

-Cerf married actress Sylvia Sidney on October 1, 1935; they divorced six months later on April 9, 1936.
-He married Hollywood actress Phyllis Fraser, a cousin of Ginger Rogers, on September 17, 1940.
-They had two sons, Christopher and Jonathan.
+Cerf married actress Sylvia Sidney on October 1, 1935; they divorced six months later, on April 9, 1936.

+On September 17, 1940, he married actress Phyllis Fraser, a cousin of Ginger Rogers, with whom he had two sons, Christopher and Jonathan.

 In the early 1950s, while maintaining a Manhattan residence, Bennett and Phyllis Cerf bought an estate at Mount Kisco, New York, which became his country home for the rest of his life.
-A Mount Kisco street named Cerf Lane runs from Croton Avenue and is named after him.
+A Mount Kisco street named Cerf Lane, named after him, runs from Croton Avenue in Mount Kisco.

 Death

 Cerf died of natural causes in Mount Kisco, on August 27, 1971, aged 73.
+He had undergone surgery shortly before his death.
 He was survived by his wife and sons.